Trey Sermon: Philadelphia Eagles

 On September 1, 2022, Sermon was claimed off waivers by the Philadelphia Eagles.
 He appeared in two games, Weeks 4 and 5, in the 2022 season.

 Sermon was waived/injured by the Eagles on August 29, 2023.
 He reverted back to injured reserve two days later.
 On September 15, the Eagles waived Sermon from injured reserve.

 Indianapolis Colts

 On September 19, 2023, Sermon was signed to the practice squad of the Indianapolis Colts.
 He was promoted to the active roster on September 23.
 He appeared in 14 games for the Colts in the regular season.
 He recorded 35 carries for 160 rushing yards.

 On March 14, 2024, the Colts re-signed Sermon to a new contract.

 Pittsburgh Steelers

-On May 11, 2025, Sermon signed with the Pittsburgh Steelers to a one-year deal.
+On May 11, 2025, Sermon signed with the Pittsburgh Steelers to a one-year contract.
 He was released on August 26 as part of final roster cuts and was signed to the practice squad the following day.
 Sermon was promoted to the active roster on November 8, but waived four days later.
-He was re-signed to the practice squad on November 13.
+He was re-signed to the practice squad on November 13 and released on December 10.
+Sermon played in four games for the Steelers, all on special teams, returning 2 kicks for 51 yards and combining on one tackle.
+He was re-signed to the practice squad on December 17.

+Atlanta Falcons

+On August 10, 2026, Sermon signed with the Atlanta Falcons.
+He was placed on injured reserve on August 19.